LMSpenkelink/spenkelink-lewis-lab.github.io/content/authors/NickKusi/_index.md

   - Lab manager
 ---

+Nicholas obtained his PhD in 2026, working under the supervision of Lisanne and Jacob.
+His research focused on DNA replication roadblocks and replisome dynamics, as revealed by single-molecule techniques.
-Nick manages the day-to-day operations of the lab, supporting research activities, laboratory infrastructure and the wider research team.
+He now manages the day-to-day operations of the lab, supporting research activities, laboratory infrastructure and the wider research team.